-Physics 4700 Experiment 3 Diodes
+Physics 517/617 Experiment 3 Diodes

-- 1) Measure and graph the current through a diode vs the voltage applied across it for both forward and reserve biasing voltage.
+1) Measure and graph the current through a diode vs the applied voltage for both forward and reserve biasing voltage.
 Use a DC power supply, zener diode, resistor(s) and multimeter.
+The forward current in the diode should not exceed 300 mA.

+P517: Do one part of the next three.

+P617: Do two parts of the next three.

-The forward current in the diode should not exceed 300 mA. - 2) Build a clipping circuit that limits the voltage swing from -0.6 V to 5.6 V. Use a 1 k Ω input resistor.
-Derive the 5 V reference from a 5 V source (power supply).
+2) Build a clipping circuit that limits the voltage swing from -0.6 Volts to 5.6 Volts.
+Use a 1 k Ω input resistor.
+Derive the 5 Volt reference from a 5 Volt source (power supply).
 Apply a 1 kHz sine wave.
-Vary the amplitude of the input voltage and capture pictures of the input and output waveforms (2 waveforms/picture).
-Repeat for a triangular input waveform. - 3) Build a full wave rectifier.
-Capture a picture of the input and output waveforms (2 waveforms/picture).
+Vary the amplitude of the input voltage and capture using the PC's WAVESTAR program pictures of the input and output waveforms (2 waveforms/picture).
+Repeat for a triangular input waveform.

+3) Build a full wave rectifier.
+Capture using the PC's WAVESTAR program a picture of the input and output waveforms (2 waveforms/picture).
 Modify the circuit so that the output voltage approximates DC.
 What is the ripple factor for your circuit?
 Use your signal generator for the voltage source.
 Use a transformer to couple the input voltage to your circuit.
 Details on rectifier circuits can be found in almost every electronics book.
-Here are two sources: Simpson (P187 and P857, experiment 10) and Hayes and Horwitz Student Manual (P76). - 4) The following circuit is called a voltage doubler.
+Here are two sources: Simpson (P187 and P857, experiment 10) and Hayes and Horwitz Student Manual (P76).

+4) The following circuit is called a voltage doubler.
 Build it and find out why it has earned this name.
-Pick RC >> the period of $V{\rm in}$.
-What is the relationship between $V{\rm p}$ and $V{\rm out}$?
-Capture using a picture of the $V{\rm in}$, $V{\rm p}$, and $V{\rm out}$ waveforms.
+Pick RC >> the period of V{in} .
+What is the relationship between V_p and V{out} ?
+Capture using the PC's WAVESTAR program a picture of the V{in} , V_p , and V{out} waveforms.
 How could you make a voltage quadrupler?
 See Diefenderfer P120 for details.
 Also Simpson P193 for a slightly different version of this circuit.